Tuition and Fees

 Annual tuition for the JM program is the same as that for the juris doctor program.
 Students who pursue the JM on a part-time basis will be charged tuition on a per credit-hour basis, in accordance with the number of enrolled credit hours.

-We are pleased to offer a 15% Founder's Scholarship for all Emory University alumni beginning the Juris Master Program in the current academic year.
+We offer a 15% Founder's Scholarship to all Emory Healthcare and Emory University employees as well as Emory University alumni, their spouses, domestic partners, and dependents beginning the Juris Master Program in the current academic year.

 Tuition for the LLM program is equal to the current tuition charged by Emory University School of Law for the full academic year.